 Lots of credit cards make you play the game to maximize your rewards.
 Not the Active Cash Card.
 From what you want to what you need, you earn 2% cash back on every purchase.

-Everyone on dating apps is looking for love, but no one will love you more than a dog.
-We partnered with a local animal shelter and put 10 of their dogs on Tinder.
-With $0 media spend the project got press in 96 countries, helping all 10 dogs get adopted.
+It was an impossible brief: do something famous for no money.
+So to help New Yorkers get off dating apps and find true love, we partnered with Social Tees Animal Rescue and put 10 of their abandoned dogs on Tinder.
+With $0 budget or media spend the project got press in 96 countries, helping all 10 dogs get adopted.

 To celebrate Sharpie's 50th anniversary, we created the 50 Ways to Use Sharpie campaign.
 Different ads ran in contextual placements throughout the year, highlighting all the ways you can use Sharpie.